 A gluten allergy?
 Try this gluten free bread recipe ...

 Beware: whilst we make bread using our fifteen-year old Panasonic bread making machine at least four days a week, and wouldn't swap it for anything, bread making machines are reported to be the most unused machines the kitchen.
 Don't buy it unless you REALLY plan to use it.
-Ten minutes each time for delic hot, healthy bread.
+Five minutes each time for delic hot, healthy bread.
+It tastes so good you'll find you have no need to smother it with ham or polony, or peanut butter and jelly.

 If you want to reach eighty with all your faculties intact, you really have no option; healthy choice foods and plenty of exercise.
 It's impossible to rank them, but vitamin E must be right up there; not in pill form which distorts things, but from your food.